Sophie Cartledge of Bourjoisbiscuit

-I really love seeing my pieces in peoples homes.
+I really love seeing my pieces in people’s homes.
 Getting to see what their décor is like and how the piece they have chosen fits in with their home and style.
 I love receiving positive feedback and people being happy with their purchases.
 One lady bought a sideboard from me and a few months later her mum bought one because she loved the one her daughter had and then her daughter had a wardrobe from me that went well with the sideboard.
 It’s a great feeling to have repeat business from happy customers.

 10. On a scale of 1-10 how hard do you find it to run your own business?

 This is a bit tricky as how can you say something is hard when you really enjoy doing it?!
 Having said that it has meant putting in lots of hard work and time and there’s never really a moment when you are switched off from it.
-If I’m not physically working on the next piece of furniture, I’m wrapping up the last one, getting courier quotes, hunting for new pieces to work on..so maybe I’d say a 7!
+If I’m not physically working on the next piece of furniture, I’m wrapping up the last one, getting courier quotes, hunting for new pieces to work on.
+So maybe I’d say a 7!

-Nicola says "it's great to see the evolution of Sophie's ideas, from starting out with shabby chic furniture and letting people bid on ebay, barely breaking even, to learning what her style and niche is, and creating unique and different pieces which she now values properly and sells via Etsy.
+Nicola says "it's great to see the evolution of Sophie's ideas, from starting out with shabby chic furniture and letting people bid on eBay, barely breaking even, to learning what her style and niche is, and creating unique and different pieces which she now values properly and sells via Etsy.

 Learning your value is very tricky with any small business and I see a lot of people under valuing what they do.
-Look to see what others are charging and be willing to value yourself and price you products properly."
+Look to see what others are charging and be willing to value yourself and price your products properly."

 The Girl with The Green Sofa